ZurabTand/ZurabTand/README.md

 - 👋 Hi, I’m @ZurabTand
-- 👀 I’m interested in mainly .NET Framework, C#, ASP.NET, General Programming
+- 👀 I’m interested in mainly .NET Framework, .NET Core, .NET 5.0+, C#, ASP.NET, General Programming
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on projects made on .NET
 - 📫 How to reach me - You can reach me anywhere :xD